LinguWhee Logo

 The blending of vocabulary and grammatical structures from multiple languages, known as code-mixing, is a natural developmental phase for multilingual children.
-This pattern persists into adulthood, with polyglots demonstrating a learned ability to regulate their code-switching.
+This pattern persists into adulthood, with polyglots demonstrating a learned ability to regulate their code-switching depending on context.

 Japanese: こんにちは (Hello!)